cullumsmith/infrastructure/README.md

 site-specific variables and scripts that you would rather not share in a public git repo.
 Ideally, you would use git submodules for this.

-The `hostname` value is taken from the short hostname of the remote system.
-If the remote hostname is incorrect (or unset), you can override the hostname detection by passing the `-o $HOSTNAME` flag to boxconf.
+If the hostname does not exist in DNS, you can manually specify the SSH target by passing the `-s $IP_ADDRESS` option to `boxconf`.

 The `hostclass` value is matched based on the regular expressions listed in the [hostclasses](./hostclasses) file.